 - limiting the solid fats that you use in cooking (such as butter, lard, and vegetable shortening)

-- choosing healthy cooking methods that require zero or minimal fat
+- choosing healthy cooking methods like baking, broiling, grilling, steaming, or microwaving

 - choose more fresh foods rather than processed meat, sweets, and other processed snacks

-- opt for lean meats like plant-based proteins, chicken or turkey breast, and fish
+- opt for lean protein foods like beans, soy-based products, skinless chicken or turkey breast, and fish

 - choose low-fat or non-fat dairy diary products

-- learn more about what foods have unhealthy saturated and trans fats, as well as cholesterol by going to our Fat and Diabetes page on diabetes.org.
+- learn more about what foods have unhealthy saturated and trans fats, as well as cholesterol by going to our Fats page on diabetes.org.

 3. A heart-healthy diet is also high in fruits, vegetables, and whole grains.
 These foods are all high in important nutrients, especially fiber.
 Obviously vegetables, fruit, and whole grains will also contribute carbohydrates, so make sure you are eating portions that work with your meal plan.